Free shipping on US orders over $50

 Solar elastosis (Source: DermNet)

-Interestingly, treatments like retinoids that enhance dermal collagen can lead to replacement of the elastotic material leading to repair of the condition (Uitto et al. 1989).
-Hence, increasing collagen affect other positive changes on other components of the ECM, such as elastin.
+Interestingly, treatments like retinoids that enhance dermal collagen can lead to replacement of the elastotic material, leading to repair of the condition (Uitto et al. 1989).
+Hence, increasing collagen affects other positive changes on other components of the ECM, such as elastin.

 Let's now focus on how you can boost levels of collagen to help return your skin to its more vibrant state (remember that boosting collagen can also lead to boosts in elastin and GAGs as well).

-(1) First is to stimulate fibroblasts in your dermis to secrete more Type 1 and Type 3 procollagen which you can think of as the raw material that forms collagen.
+Stimulate fibroblasts in your dermis to secrete more Type 1 and Type 3 procollagen — the raw material that forms collagen fibers.

 Ingredients that can boost collagen

-So first, let’s start with the ingredient Vitamin C. Vitamin C is sort of a superstar ingredient in skincare and like many things, Vitamin C levels decrease in your skin as you age irrespective of diet.
+First, let's start with Vitamin C. Vitamin C is sort of a superstar ingredient in skincare and — like many things — Vitamin C levels decrease in your skin as you age irrespective of diet.

 Click here to read Maelove's Deep Guide to Vitamin C

-If you have followed Maelove for a while, you will have read our newsletter on this ingredient.
 Vitamin C is one of the main antioxidants in your skin and the decline in Vitamin C in your skin leaves you with less protection against UV and free radical damage.
-Another implication of this is that less collagen is synthesized in your skin.
+Another implication is that less collagen is synthesized in your skin.

 Vitamin C is a required cofactor for enzymes that allow procollagen peptides to form the triple helix conformation seen in collagen fibrils.
 Further, the presence of ascorbic acid spurs the synthesis of type 1 and type 3 procollagen peptides (Uitto et al. 1989).
 Hence, a decrease in ascorbic acid in the skin with age can contribute to the decline in collagen.

-Vitamin C is used as a cofactor for enzymes necessary to cleave and fold the collagen polypeptides into a triple helical shape that then forms the collagen fibers.
-Nusgens and colleagues also found that synthesis of these enzymes increased with topical Vitamin C (Nusgens et al. 2001).
+Vitamin C is a cofactor for enzymes necessary to cleave and fold collagen polypeptides into the triple helical shape that forms collagen fibers.
+Nusgens and colleagues found that synthesis of these enzymes increased with topical Vitamin C application (Nusgens et al. 2001).

-Skin benefits have been demonstrated in placebo-controlled studies of intrinsically aged skin in postmenopausal women (Nusgens et al. 2001) as well as photo-damaged skin (Traikovitch 1999) with improvements also noted in skin appearance for fine wrinkling, tactile roughness, coarse rhytids, skin laxity/tone, and sallowness/yellowing.
+Skin benefits have been demonstrated in placebo-controlled studies of intrinsically aged skin in postmenopausal women (Nusgens et al. 2001) as well as photo-damaged skin (Traikovitch 1999), with improvements noted in fine wrinkling, tactile roughness, coarse rhytids, skin laxity/tone, and sallowness/yellowing.

 Retinoids (Vitamin A and Vitamin A derivatives)